Medical Innovations Incubator

 The intended use of a medical device or an in vitro diagnostic product not only determines the risk class of this product and thus the applicable regulatory requirements from MDR or IVDR (C2).
 It also influences the corresponding market segment and the possibilities for reimbursement (C1).
 From the intended purpose is derived which endpoints must be proven on the basis of clinical data in order to obtain CE marking or reimbursement (C3), and can also indicate which data protection aspects must be taken into account in the development and use of the product (C4).

-• It is a MINDSET through which the 4Cs and their requirements are understood in an interconnected way.
+• A MINDSET through which the 4Cs and their requirements are understood in an interconnected way.

-• It is a METHODE that makes this interconnection possible and systematizes it.
+• A METHODE that makes this interconnection possible and systematizes it.

-• It is a RELIEF as two seemingly incompatible worlds – business model and regulation – merge.
+• A RELIEF as two seemingly incompatible worlds – business model and regulation – merge.

-• It is a COMPETITVE ADVANTAGE because regulation is considered from the very beginning in the business model scenarios, which saves time, costs, and resources.
+• A COMPETITVE ADVANTAGE because regulation is considered from the very beginning in the business model scenarios, which saves time, costs, and resources.

 What do we mean by ENABLE?